 Percy John Last, an Engineer’s Progress Clerk, born January 1916, Ipswich.

-On Monday, 23rd December 1940, at Museum Street methodist Church, Ipswich, Stanley married Kathleen Rosa Smith, born 1918, Ipswich, of 14, All Saints Road, Ipswich.
+On Monday, 23rd December 1940, at Museum Street Methodist Church, Ipswich, Stanley married Kathleen Rosa Smith, a shorthand typist for an insurance company, born July 1918, Ipswich – daughter of Henry Arthur Smith, an Auctioneer’s Clerk, and Minnie Smith (nee Clark), of 14, All Saint’s Road, Ipswich.

 Evening Star – 24th December 1940.